mvossbrinck/mvossbrinck.github.io/about.md

 ### What I Do

 I specialize in:
-- **Machine Learning**: Building predictive models for classification, regression, and propensity scoring using Python and scikit-learn
+- **Statistics and Machine Learning**: Building predictive models for classification, regression, and propensity scoring using Python and scikit-learn
-- **Data Engineering**: Designing scalable data pipelines and transformations with SQL, dbt, and cloud data warehouses
+- **Analytics Engineering**: Designing scalable data pipelines and transformations with SQL, dbt, and cloud data warehouses
-- **Analytics & Visualization**: Creating actionable insights through Tableau dashboards and statistical analysis
+- **Data Visualization**: Creating actionable insights through Tableau dashboards and statistical analysis
 - **Production ML Systems**: Deploying models that process hundreds of millions of rows and generate revenue

 ### Background

 Most recently, I worked as a Data Scientist at Omnicom Media Group, where I built ML audience segmentation models and automated workflows that reduced model creation time from one week to two hours.
 Before that, I served as a Business Intelligence Analyst at The Trade Desk, developing analytics infrastructure for client services teams.

 I hold an MS in Biostatistics from Columbia University and completed intensive training in data science at Metis.
-My technical foundation includes Python, SQL, machine learning, and modern data stack tools like dbt.
+My technical foundation includes Python, SQL, machine learning, and I'm currently learning modern data stack tools like dbt.

 ### Current Focus